globaldothealth/autoparser/docs/usage/parser_generation.md

 # Write a Data Parser

-AutoParser assumes the use of Global.Health's (adtl)[https://github.com/globaldothealth/adtl] package to transform your source data into a standardised format.
-To do this, adtl requires a (TOML)[https://toml.io/en/] specification file which describes how raw data should be converted into the new format, on a field-by-field basis.
+AutoParser assumes the use of Global.Health's [adtl](https://github.com/globaldothealth/adtl) package to transform your source data into a standardised format.
+To do this, adtl requires a [TOML](https://toml.io/en/) specification file which describes how raw data should be converted into the new format, on a field-by-field basis.
 Every unique data file format (i.e. unique sets of fields and data types) should have a corresponding parser file.

 AutoParser exists to semi-automate the process of writing new parser files.
-This requires a data dictionary (which can be created if it does not already exist, see [data_dict]), and the JSON schema of the target format.
+This requires a data dictionary (which can be created if it does not already exist, see '[Create Data dictionary](data_dict)'), and the JSON schema of the target format.

 Parser generation is a 2-step process.